Why do customers continue to buy from big distributors despite the fact that promised savings goals are rarely met?

 Some customers actually do push back on the price or fee increases!
 But it is not common.
 Why?

 It’s hard to get an audience.
 Many small to midsize customers no longer have any sales rep assigned to their account, or they have a telesales rep. You can bend their ear all you want, but they have the perfect defense: “I have no control over the situation.
 It’s above my pay grade.”

 You get the quid pro quo response.
 If you do manage to get an audience with someone who actually has the authority to adjust prices or terms, then you will always be asked: “If we yield to you on price, will you make it up to us by giving us additional business?”

 They hide behind the contract.
 Many smaller customers sign on to group or “generic” agreements / contracts.
 The distributor will always be able to insist that what they are doing is within the bounds of the agreement, unless, of course, you want to cancel out and try to do better on your own.

 Most customers don’t bother to complain.
 What’s the use?

-When you show up, as an unknown entity to the other distributor, thinking they are going to be itching to bring you onboard, you may be in for a rude awakening.
-One of the main reasons this rare event happens is because an account fails to pay its bills to their current distributor and goes on credit hold until their account is current.
-They immediately go to the competitor who wants to avoid poor paying customers and they end up getting the cold shoulder.
+When you show up, as an unknown entity to the other distributor, and think they are going to be itching to bring you onboard, you may be in for a rude awakening.
+One of the main reasons this rare event happens is because an account fails to pay its bills to their current distributor, and goes on credit hold until their account is current.
+They immediately go to the competitor who wants to avoid risky customers and they end up getting the cold shoulder.

 There is always a big red flag flying in the air when a non-customer just shows up one day with the promise of new business.
 Keep in mind, there is a lot of “cross talk” between these two giants.